-Ineffective Behaviour People who are less effective are likely to ve positive outcomes for offenders Sees success as 'ticking the box' ral and Director Overlook opportunities for collaboration with commercial partners to deliver more sustainable outcomes Define success too narrowly and focus mostly on own concerns, ignoring opportunities to form commercial alliances which could support delivery Show limited active management of commercial arrangements associated with delivery of policy and business outcomes Rarely approach or see limited value in working proactively with commercial experts to support commercial activities Do little to manage the strategic commercial relationship with delivery partners resulting in little or no longer term information sharing or planning Allow teams to be unaware of important commercial considerations for suppliers and other delivery partners Directors Overlook opportunities for collaboration with commercial partners to deliver more sustainable outcomes Define success too narrowly and focus mostly on own concerns, ignoring opportunities to form commercial alliances which could support delivery Show limited active management of commercial arrangements associated with delivery of policy and business outcomes
+Effective Behaviour People who are effective are likely to Ineffective Behaviour People who are less effective are likely to All staff who work di rectly with prisoners Focuses on prisoner outcomes to achieve establishment KPTs Sees success as 'ticking the box' Director Gener al and Director Identify and implement different ways of working deployed in other sectors e.g. using resources, assets and commercial arrangements Overlook opportunities for collaboration with commercial partners to deliver more sustainable outcomes Promote a strong focus on the needs of customers, suppliers and other delivery partners to develop new commercial models for the delivery of policy and business goals Define success too narrowly and focus mostly on own concerns, ignoring opportunities to form commercial alliances which could support delivery Manage strategic commercial relationships and delivery arrangements actively and effectively to provide ongoing value for money to the tax payer Show limited active management of commercial arrangements associated with delivery of policy and business outcomes Develop and apply market and economic understanding and insights, working with commercial experts, to support sound commercial decision-making and recommendations Rarely approach or see limited value in working proactively with commercial experts to support commercial activities Take a wide view, successfully achieving common goals with organisations that have different priorities Do little to manage the strategic commercial relationship with delivery partners resulting in little or no longer term information sharing or planning Ensure teams appreciate how market demands, investment decisions and other commercial considerations such as funding and pricing models influence suppliers and the delivery of services Allow teams to be unaware of important commercial considerations for suppliers and other delivery partners Directors Identify and implement different ways of working deployed in other sectors e.g. using resources, assets and commercial arrangements Overlook opportunities for collaboration with commercial partners to deliver more sustainable outcomes Promote a strong focus on the needs of customers, suppliers and other delivery partners to develop new commercial models for the delivery of policy and business goals Define success too narrowly and focus mostly on own concerns, ignoring opportunities to form commercial alliances which could support delivery Manage strategic commercial relationships and delivery arrangements actively and effectively to provide ongoing value for money to the tax payer Show limited active management of commercial arrangements associated with delivery of policy and business outcomes Develop and apply market and economic understanding and Rarely approach or see limited value in working proactively